BenjaminMichaelis/GitHubActionsCertificationExam/index.md

   - The most common customization to the self-hosted runners is:
     - Labels
       - Has 3 default labels:
-        - Default label:
         - self-hosted: Default label applied to all self-hosted runners
         - linux, windows, or macOS: Applied depending on the runner's operating system.
         - x64 , ARM, or ARM64: Applied depending on the runner's hardware architecture.
     - Proxy servers
     - IP allowlists

+- Logs for troubleshooting runners can be found by:
+  - Reviewing the activities and automatic updates of the runner in the `Runner_` files in the `_diag` folder.
+  - Reviewing the status of the jobs the runner executed in the `Worker_` files in the `_diag` folder.

+### Secret Management

+Secret management, specifically for enterprises, is important to know the scoping, that secrets go from Organization level, repository level, to environment level in decreasing levels.